Connecting to a cloud network using OpenVPN

 To connect cloud resources to the internet, make sure you have networks and subnets.

-Create a VM for the test without a public IP and connect it to a subnet.
+Create a test VM without a public IP address and connect it to the subnet.

-Create a VM to be the gateway for VPN connections:
+Create a VM to run the VPN server:

 -